HEALTH REGULATIONS

 - A typhoid vaccination is recommended for most passengers, especially those staying with friends or relatives, or visiting smaller cities or rural areas.

-- A yellow fever vaccination is recommended for all passengers aged 9 months or older.
-For further information on this recommendation, please visit yellow fever recommendations and requirements for Nigeria.
+- A yellow fever vaccination is recommended for passengers aged 9 months and older.
+For further information, please view the yellow fever prevention information by country.

 General Advice